-Part 8 of the 2015 MSGP identifies sector-specific requirements for Sector A - Timber Products, Subsector A4-Wood Products Facilities not elsewhere classified in addition to the numeric limits outlined in this Section.
+Part 8 of the 2015 MSGP identifies sector-specific requirements for Sector O - Steam Electric Generating Facilities in addition to the numeric limits outlined in this Section.
 The facility must comply with requirements associated with the primary industrial activities described in Section 1.3 of this SWPPP and any co-located industrial activities as defined in Appendix A of the 2015 MSGP.
 The sector specific requirements only apply to those areas of the facility where the sector-specific activities occur.
-There are no areas at this facility where chemical formulations are sprayed to provide surface protection; and no stormwater discharges associated with this type of activity.
-There are no areas at this facility where the spray-down of lumber or wood products takes place.

-The following Sector-Specific Non-Numeric Effluent Limits are addressed at this facility:
+The following Sector-Specific Non-Numeric Effluent Limits (per section 8.O.4 of the 2015 MSGP) are addressed at this facility: